-Sigma denoted by symbol σ (a Greek alphabet) represents standard deviation of a population.
-Primarily it characterizes the dispersion of a set of data values with respect to mean.
+Sigma denoted, by the symbol σ (a Greek alphabet), represents the standard deviation of a population.
+Primarily, it characterizes the dispersion of a set of data values with respect to the mean.
 It refers to the mathematical concept of standard deviation.

-Six Sigma derives from the normal or bell curve in statistics, where each interval indicates one sigma or one standard deviation.
+Six Sigma is derived from the normal or bell curve in statistics, where each interval shows one sigma or one standard deviation.
 Moreover, Sigma is a statistical term that refers to the standard deviation of a process about its mean.
-In a normally distributed process, 99.73% of measurement will fall within ±3σ and 99.99932% will fall within ±4.5σ.
+In a normally distributed process, 99.73% of measurement will fall within ±3σ, and 99.99932% will fall within ±4.5σ.

-The 68-95-99.7 rule also known as empirical rule used to remember the percentage of values that lie within a band around mean in a normal distribution with a width of two, four and six standard deviation respectively.
+The 68-95-99.7 rule also known as an empirical rule used to remember the percentage of values that lie within a band around the mean in a normal distribution with a width of one, two, and three standard deviations respectively.

-You would want your baseline sigma to be 1, 2, or 3 because those are indicative of bad processes and you would like your team to be able to see an improvement in the process at the end of the project.
+You would want your baseline sigma to be 1, 2, or 3 because those often reveal a bad process, and you would like your team to be able to see an improvement in the process at the end of the project.

 The value in making a sigma calculation is that it abstracts your level of quality enough so that you can compare levels of quality across different fields (and different distributions.)
-In other words, the sigma value (or even DPMO) is a universal metric, that can help yourself with the industry benchmark / competitors.
+In other words, the sigma value (or even DPMO) is a universal metric, that can help you with the industry benchmark/competitors.

 Data type does NOT have an effect on the sigma value so long as we are counting the total number of opportunities and defects properly.

-Calculate the process capability is through number of defects per opportunity.
-This is usually used for discrete data and in manufacturing is usually acceptable number of 3.4 Defects Per Million Opportunities (DPMO).
+You can determine the process capability through the number of defects per opportunity.
+The acceptable number to achieve six sigma is 3.4 Defects Per Million Opportunities (DPMO).

-- Unit – the item produced or processed or created.
+- Unit – the item produced or created.

-- Defect – anything that causes a failure (i.e. misses the customer’s requirements.)
+- Defect – anything that causes a failure (i.e. misses the requirements of the customer.)